SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/01.Hello-python-03.png)

 The `print('Hello Python')` command allows us to print the text message `Hello Python` on the console.
-The message needs to be surround with quotes, signifying text.
+The message needs to be surrounded with quotes, signifying text.

 This command is quite typical for programming: we call the function `print(...)` and pass the text literal `'Hello Python'` as its parameter.

 ### Starting The Program

-To start the program we need to press **[Ctrl + Shift + F10]** or right click – **[Run]**.
+To start the program we need to press **[Ctrl + Shift + F10]** or right-click – **[Run]**.
 If there are no errors, the program will execute.
 The result will be displayed on the console:

 ![](/assets/chapter-1-images/01.Hello-python-04.png)

-Actually, the output from the program is the following text message:
+The output from the program is the following text message:
 ```python
 Hello Python
 ```
-The **'Process finished with exit code 0'** message is displayed at the end of the PyCharm console after the program has executed, to signify that the program has finished with no errors.
+The **'Process finished with exit code 0'** message is displayed at the end of the PyCharm console after the program has been executed, to signify that the program has finished with no errors.

 ### Testing in The Judge System

 Testing the solutions to the problems in this book is completely automated via the **Judge System**'s website: [https://judge.softuni.org](https://judge.softuni.org).
 The solutions are judged immediately by the system.
-Each solution goes through a series of tests which are hidden; every test that passes grants the user certain points.
+Each solution goes through a series of tests that are hidden; every test that passes grants the user certain points.

 The program we just wrote can be tested here: [https://judge.softuni.org/Contests/Practice/Index/1046#0](https://judge.softuni.org/Contests/Practice/Index/1046#0).
 To do that, simply paste the entire source code in the black field and choose **Python code** as is shown below: